rumblelabs/rac-it-up/Slides.md

 - Chain dependent operations
 - Parallelise independent work
 - Simplify collection transformations
-- Manage state
+- Manage and minimise state

 ***

 # Our Example

-^We'll build a simple login form with validation and show how the UI can respond dynamically to user input.
+^ We'll build a simple login form with validation and show how the UI can respond dynamically to user input, then submit the form via a network request.

-^At the end, we'll show a more complex example by mocking up how the form could be sent via a network request reactively.

 - Login form
 - Field validation